 The clinical implication is profound: the gut microbiome acts as a hormonal thermostat.
 A diverse, well-nourished oestrobolome produces appropriate levels of beta-glucuronidase, maintaining oestrogen homeostasis.
 Dysbiosis -- driven by low-fibre diets, antibiotic exposure, or chronic stress -- can either reduce beta-glucuronidase activity (leading to excessive oestrogen excretion and relative oestrogen deficiency) or increase it pathologically (leading to excessive oestrogen recirculation and oestrogen dominance) (Baker, Al-Nakkash and Herbst-Kralovetz, 2017).

 During perimenopause, when endogenous oestrogen production is already erratic, a dysfunctional oestrobolome compounds the hormonal chaos.
 Supporting microbial diversity through dietary fibre becomes a direct intervention in oestrogen metabolism, not merely a digestive health measure.
+For a deeper look at the role of microbial reinoculation in gut restoration, the 5R protocol update on microbiome reinoculation covers the current evidence.

 The Scientific Advisory Committee on Nutrition (SACN, 2015) set the dietary reference value for adult fibre intake at 30 grams per day (measured by the AOAC method).
 The previous recommendation had been 18 grams per day (by the Southgate method).
 Average UK intake currently sits at approximately 19 grams per day -- a 37-per-cent shortfall from the target.